-management activities(b) $6,342 $3,845
+management activities(b) $5,375 $3,845

 (a) “Investment Grade” is primarily determined using publicly available credit ratings along with consideration of collateral, which encompass standby letters of credit, parent company guarantees and property interests, including oil and gas reserves.
 Included in “Investment Grade” are counterparties with a minimum Standard & Poor’s or Moody’s rating of BBB- or Baa3, respectively.

-(b) and two customers’ exposures at December 31, 1999 and 1998, respectively, comprise greater than 5% of Assets From Price Risk Management Activities.
+(b) Two customers’ exposures at December 31, 1999 and 1998 comprise greater than 5% of Assets From Price Risk Management Activities.
 All are included above as Investment Grade.

 This concentration of counterparties may impact Enron’s overall exposure to credit risk, either positively or negatively, in that the counterparties may be similarly affected by changes in economic, regulatory or other conditions.
 Based on Enron’s policies, its exposures and its credit and other reserves, Enron does not anticipate a materially adverse effect on financial position or results of operations as a result of counterparty nonperformance.